-The following scholarships are not administered by Calvin College, but are relevant to graduate study at Calvin College and may be applied to study in our program.
+The following scholarships are not administered by Calvin University, but are relevant to graduate study at Calvin University and may be applied to study in our program.
 For these scholarships please apply directly to the granting organization as indicated in each case below.

 Guy D. and Mary Edith Halladay Graduate Scholarship

 These grants are available for students undertaking postgraduate courses in a field of their choice at colleges and universities in Michigan.
 Applicants must have been residents of Kent County for a minimum of five years, have a minimum 3.0 college grade point average, and demonstrate financial need.

 Any blind person, regardless of sex, race, color, religion, or age, who has received a bachelor's degree from an accredited college or university in the United States, is eligible for consideration for grants from this trust.
 Factors taken into account in considering applicants include their financial condition and scholastic record.
 Other considerations include recommendations from college/university faculty and officials and the applicants' intended use of their post-graduate college education.
 Funds must be used to pursue graduate studies in law, education, science, music and other disciplines in an accredited college or university in the State of Michigan.
 Grants are made for tuition, housing, or reader services.